pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## Air-Gap Configuration

-The following section explains how to configure Trivy in an air-gap environment.
+The following section explains how to configure Trivy in an air gap environment.

 ### Prerequisites